-From then mayor Thomas W. Koon to the everyday guy on Main Street, everyone was welcome to witness the new Art Deco visual splendor, first-rate silver screen technology and perfect acoustics of the Embassy, built with an orchestra section, loge and second balcony to accommodate over 400 customers.
-For the stay-all-day price of 50 cents, viewers could purchase a ticket at the box office, enjoy the marble water fountains in the lobby and vestibule, or go upstairs for snacks before settling into comfortable leather seats to enjoy the first-run bill of fare.
+Grace M. Fisher, manager of the Capitol Theatre, leased the Embassy, and gave every attention to detail to ensure the luxury and comfort of her patrons.
+Everyone was welcome to witness the new Art Deco visual splendor, first-rate silver screen, and perfect acoustics of the Embassy, built with an orchestra section and balcony to accommodate over 400 customers.
+For the stay-all-day price of 50 cents, viewers could purchase a ticket at the box office, enjoy the marble water fountains in the lobby, or go upstairs for snacks before settling into comfortable leather seats to enjoy the first-run bill of fare.